L13/vscode-projects/README.md

 - Added groups for favorites and workspaces.
 - Added `l13Projects.initialFavoriteGroupsState` to set the initial state of the favorite groups.
+- Added `l13Projects.confirmOpenMultipleWindows` for `Open All` and `Open All in New Windows`.
+- Added `l13Projects.confirmDeleteFavorite` for deleting favorites.
+- Added `l13Projects.confirmDeleteProject` for deleting projects.
 - Changed `l13Projects.initialWorkspacesGroupState` to `l13Projects.initialWorkspaceGroupsState`.
 - Changed context group for `Open in Current Window` and `Open in New Window` in VS Code explorer view.